How Much Does It Cost to Live in Riga?

 Though it’s getting more and more expensive, many tourists that have been there say that Riga itself is completely beautiful, vibrant and worth a visit.

-Cost of Living in Latvia
+Cost of Living Breakdown in Riga

 RESTAURANTS